rutura/Qt-5-C-GUI-Development-Intermediate/Chap6-GraphicsViewFramework/6-13PainterAppV2GraphicsView/README.md

-# PySide6 Draggable Shapes Application - Implementation Guide
+# PySide6 Draggable Shapes Application

-This guide explains how to implement a drawing application with Qt's Graphics View Framework that allows users to create, resize, and modify shapes with drag and drop functionality.
+This document explains how to implement a drawing application with Qt's Graphics View Framework that allows users to create, resize, and modify shapes with drag and drop functionality.
 The application demonstrates advanced graphics concepts in PySide6.

 ## Project Overview